AjmainFaieq/Dev-logs/README.md

 <h2>05/03/2024</h2>

-- Learned about huggin face,huggin chat.Also about open source platform like mistral,llama
+- Learned about huggin face,huggin chat.Also about open source platform like mistral,llama.